mattnedrich/GradientDescentExample/README.md

 so the sweet spot shold be decided based on data-set

 ### Use-Case
-used to find dependent variable in a linear relation on providing an independent variable
+used to find dependent variable in a linear relation on providing an explanatory variable

 ## Usage
 download this repo & run python file